syncfusion-content/xamarin-docs/Xamarin/Visual-Studio-Integration/Visual-Studio-Mac-Extensions/Overview.md

 The Syncfusion Essential Studio for Xamarin Visual Studio for Mac extensions that allow you to create the Xamarin application in Visual Studio for Mac with the Syncfusion components.

-I> The Syncfusion Xamarin Mac Extensions Support for Visual Studio Mac 2019 and it is available from v17.3.0.9.
+I> The Syncfusion Xamarin Mac Extensions Support for Visual Studio for Mac 2019 and it is available from v17.3.0.9.

 The Syncfusion provides the following extension supports in Visual Studio for Mac: